 Take a time out

 Whether this is during their day-to-day work schedule or planned annual leave, your employees need to take time out from work to help them refocus on the job at hand.

-From eating lunch outdoors to taking a two week break to booking in a half-day holiday, these regular hiatuses away from the workplace are guaranteed to get the best out of your team.
+From eating lunch outdoors to taking a two-week break to using a half-day holiday, these regular hiatuses away from the workplace are guaranteed to get the best out of your team.

-Now you’re armed with everything you need to motivate your workforce, it’s time to implement your strategy for success.
+Now you’re armed with everything you need to motivate your workforce.